truizlop/truizlop.github.io/_posts/books/2015-10-19-book-review-your-code-as-a-crime-scene.md

     image_fullwidth: "header_books.png"
 ---

-I have previously mentioned this book when wrote about [the important role of psychology in software engineering][1]; by that time I didn't even have the book, but now that I bought it and read [Your Code as a Crime Scene][2], by Adam Tornhill, I believe it deserves a separate post to discuss it.
+I have previously mentioned this book when I wrote about [the important role of psychology in software engineering][1]; by that time I didn't even have the book, but now that I bought it and read [Your Code as a Crime Scene][2], by Adam Tornhill, I believe it deserves a separate post to discuss it.

 <p align="center">
 <img width="300" src="https://imagery.pragprog.com/products/426/atcrime.jpg?1426617929"/>